JamesYuan/solid-design-principles-in-common-lisp/o-openclosed.md

 What this means is that we should write code that doesn't have to be changed every time the requirements changes.
 For instance, a class should be easily extendable without modifying the class itself.

+Take a look at the open/closed principle violation example below.
 ### Bad
 ```scheme